 Regular maternity reflexology sessions pregnancy-related you throughout your pregnancy, encouraging your mind and body to remain in balance, easing minor ailments, aches and pains.

-Maternity reflexology treatments of 10 typical LPR symptoms in the very late stages of pregnancy will help you to become deeply relaxed.
-During the last few weeks of your pregnancy, I use powerful techniques to help promote labour and encourage the birthing process to start.
+Maternity reflexology treatments in the very late stages of pregnancy will help you to become deeply relaxed and during the last few weeks of your pregnancy, I use powerful techniques to help promote labour and encourage the birthing process to start.

 Priming for Labour

-To get the maximum effect of “priming for labour“, I recommend that you schedule an appointment 2 or 3 days before your due, on you due date, and then again 2 or 3 days post you due date.
+To get the maximum effect of “priming for labour“, I recommend that you schedule an appointment 2 or 3 days prior to your due, on you due date, and then again 2 or 3 days post you due date.